Christian Liberation Movement: History

+Political position

+The Christian Liberation Movement bases its political philosophy on principles derived from Christian social doctrine and the ethical teachings of the Gospel, emphasizing human dignity, solidarity, and social justice.
+The organization describes itself as a civic and democratic movement committed to nonviolence and peaceful political change, advocating reforms led by Cuban citizens through civic participation and democratic processes.
+It identifies with a Christian democratic perspective that promotes social justice, the role of the family, and national traditions.
+Its program emphasizes national reconciliation through dialogue among Cubans and legal reforms aimed at expanding citizen participation and strengthening constitutional guarantees, including freedom of movement and property rights.

-MCL has urged the governments, parliaments, citizens of the European Union to support:
+The MCL has urged the governments, parliaments, citizens of the European Union to support:

 "in a public and sustained manner the release of those jailed in Cuba for defending, promoting and exercising peacefully their human rights; the dialogue between Cubans as a path toward achieving the changes the Cuban people desire and national reconciliation; and our demands for changes in the laws so that the civil, political, economic, social and cultural rights of all Cubans are respected".

 The Christian Liberation Movement is a member of the Centrist Democrat International, the international organization promoting Christian democracy.